SimmonsRitchie/court_docket_scraper/readme.md

 1. Clone this repo.

-2. If you don't have pipenv already installed, open the terminal and run this command:
+2. If you don't have pipenv already installed, open the terminal and run:

     `pip install pipenv`

 3. From the terminal, cd into the project directory.
-Create a virtual environment using pipenv and load the project dependencies by running:
+Create a virtual environment using pipenv and install the project dependencies by running:

     `pipenv install
     `

 3. You now need to configure the program to your specifications.
-Copy and rename .env.example as .env:
+Rename .env.example to .env:

-    `cp .env.example .env`
+    `mv .env.example .env`

 4. Edit .env to your desired values: